anonwins/monero-block-scanner-php/README.md

 ## Components

 ### MoneroScanner
-Performs direct Monero blockchain scans, locating outputs that belong to a huge set of subaddresses.
+Performs direct Monero blockchain scans, locating outputs that belong to large sets of subaddresses.
 Handles both RPC data fetching and all cryptographic parsing locally.

 ### MoneroKeyDerivation
-Does all wallet key derivation (from your mnemonic) and generates subaddresses.
+Wallet key derivation (from mnemonic) and subaddress generation.

 ## Why This Exists

-Before writing this, I tried hard to find any open-source PHP library that could actually do full block scanning—extract every transaction in a block, reconstruct all outputs, and tell me if any matched my own (potentially massive) list of subaddresses.
-Ideally, I wanted to just plug in my private view key and filter outputs across the chain *without* needing a Monero wallet RPC or doing O(block_tx_count × address_count) work.

-But as of writing, no library existed that did real block parsing and scalable subaddress membership checking in PHP.
-I searched everywhere (GitHub, Packagist, etc.)—almost everything relied on Monero’s wallet RPC, not raw blockchain parsing, and nothing handled the modern features (view tags, scalable subaddress lookup, full RingCT amount decryption).
-This is a gap if you want to do your own auditing, wallet sync, or analytics, especially for large-scale address sets.
-So I built this to fill that hole.
+At time of writing, there was no reliable, open-source PHP library capable of fully parsing Monero blocks, extracting all outputs, and efficiently matching them against very large subaddress sets—without depending on wallet RPC or incurring O(block_tx_count × address_count) work.
+Existing libraries lean on Monero’s wallet RPC, rarely decode blocks directly, and frequently lack modern features such as view tags, scalable subaddress lookup, or full RingCT amount decryption.
+This project fills that gap for those needing wallet sync, analytics, or auditing at scale.

-- **Scalable to millions of subaddresses**: The callback model allows constant-time membership checks, e.g. via a bloom filter or DB.
+- **Scalability**: Designed to work with millions of subaddresses, using a callback approach for fast lookup (arrays, databases, etc).
-- **Handles modern features**: Subaddresses, view tags for fast skipping, complete RingCT decryption, correct parsing.
+- **Modern protocol support**: Subaddresses, view tags, full RingCT parsing.
-- **Works fully offline**: All sensitive keys are used client-side only.
-No need to trust wallet RPC.
+- **Privacy**: Keys never leave your environment—no Monero wallet RPC, no remote trust needed.
-- **Customizable and script-friendly**: Use for analytics, auditing, or wallets.
+- **Script-ready**: Integrates into analytics, auditing, or wallet tooling.

-The key derivation module is included for seamless wallet integration from mnemonics.
+The key derivation module provides full mnemonic-to-key/subaddress support for wallet integration.

 ## Architecture

-The library follows a two-phase design:
+This library is two-phase:

 ### 1. Data Fetching (Online)
 Fetch blocks and transactions from a Monero daemon via RPC.